Benefits of an Alcohol Detox Program

 Detox, while essential to many addiction recovery treatment plans, is only a first step.
-After detox, the body is no longer compelled to drink as it once was, but the alcoholic will still have the urge — and that’s the very nature of this disease.
-By combining detox with alcohol rehab, the alcoholic learns how to overcome the desire to drink.
+After detox, the body is no longer compelled to drink as it once was, but the individual struggling with addiction will still have the urge — and that’s the very nature of this disease.
+By combining detox with alcohol rehab, they can learn how to overcome the desire to drink.
 In time, recovery offers real, sustained happiness that’s far greater than what can be found inside a bottle.

 Unsure where to start?
 Take Our Substance Abuse Self-Assessment